Male Incontinence

 • Stress incontinence: This can result from prostate removal.
 If the nerves or the sphincter muscle have been damaged, the urethra won’t close enough to keep urine from leaking.

 • Urge incontinence: This occurs when the bladder muscles are too strong or squeeze at the wrong times, pushing urine past the sphincter.
-Causes include bladder stones, infection, inflammation, an injury or disease of the nervous system, such a multiple sclerosis, or neurologic conditions.
+Causes include bladder stones, infection, inflammation, an injury or disease of the nervous system, such as multiple sclerosis, or neurologic conditions.

-• Overflow incontinence: This is usually occurs when there is a blockage of the urethra, making it difficult for the bladder to empty completely.
+• Overflow incontinence: This usually occurs when there is a blockage of the urethra, making it difficult for the bladder to empty completely.
 Over time, the bladder gets so full that pressure forces urine past the sphincter.
 The blockage is often the result of an enlarged prostate pressuring the urethra, but weak bladder muscles also may contribute.

 Symptoms